 Is lucid dreaming means to control the dream too?

-Wait a minute, is lucid dreaming scientifically proven?
+Is lucid dreaming scientifically proven?

-What are the best, proven ways for beginners to induce lucid dreaming? (the lucid dreaming essentials)
+What are the best, proven ways for beginners to induce lucid dreaming?

 What are the best TECHNIQUES for lucid dreaming?